magnusfagerlund/lip/readme.md

 #LIP - Package Management for LIME Pro

 LIP is a package management tool for LIME Pro.
-A package can currently contain decelerations for fields and tables, VBA modules, localizations, LIME Bootstrap Apps and SQL-procedures.
+A package can currently contain declarations for fields and tables, VBA modules, localizations, LIME Bootstrap Apps and SQL-procedures.
 LIP downloads and installs packages from Package Stores.
 A Package Store is any valid source which serves correct JSON-files and package.zip files.
 Currently the LIME Bootstrap AppStore is the only available Package Store.

-LIP is inspired from Pythons PIP and Nodes NPM but adapted for LIME Pro
+LIP is inspired from Pythons PIP and Nodes NPM but adapted for LIME Pro.

 ##Using LIP
-The current implementation is written i VBA and is used in the intermediate window in LIME Pros VBA-editor.
-Simply import the `vba/lip.bas`-file to get started
+The current implementation is written in VBA and is used in the immediate window in LIME Pro's VBA-editor.
+Import the `vba/lip.bas`-file to get started.

 ###Install a package
 To install a package simply run